School of Computer Science

 Introduction to computer science and programming, for computer science students.
 Topics include: algorithm design; control structures; variables and types; linear collections; functions; debugging and testing.
 Special attention is given to procedural programming in a modern language, computational thinking skills, and problem decomposition.

-Prerequisite(s): restricted to students registered in the B.C.S. program, combined Honours in Computer Science and Mathematics, Honours Computer Mathematics, and Honours Computer Statistics.
+Prerequisite(s): restricted to students registered in the B.C.S. program, B.Cyber. program, B.D.S. program, combined Honours in Computer Science and Mathematics, Honours Computer Mathematics, and Honours Computer Statistics.

 Lectures three hours a week, tutorial one and a half hours a week.